 Information

 Tahlia Bliss is a trustee at the Brandeis School of San Francisco, where she has chaired the development department for the last four years and will soon transition to co-chair a capital campaign set to launch in the fall of 2025.
-She is a 2000 graduate of Douglas College, Rutgers University with a Jewish Studies major, one of the first to graduate with the Alan and Joan Bildner Center for Study of Jewish Life.
+She is a 2000 graduate of Douglass College, Rutgers University with a Jewish Studies major, one of the first to graduate with the Alan and Joan Bildner Center for Study of Jewish Life.
 Ms. Bliss is also a 2006 graduate of the dual degree program at Columbia University School of Social Work and the Jewish Theological Seminary, where she was a Haas Fellowship recipient and a UJA-Federation of New York Weiner Center Scholarship recipient.
 She is also a 2008 graduate of the Muhelstein Institute for Jewish Professional Leadership at Columbia University School of Public Affairs.
 She has worked at UJA-Federation in the Network Commission, managing the Federation/Community Council partnership and the Minneapolis Jewish Federation, researching the special needs community.
 Ms. Bliss joined the Dean’s Advisory Council in 2024.

 Rodolphe N. Brioché